rootflo/flo-ai/README.md

 ### Making the RAG into tool

-Making agentic RAG is easy in flo
+Making agentic RAG tool is easy in flo

 ```python
 rag_tool = rag_builder